PrestaShop/prestashop.github.io/news/_posts/2016-06-06-Designing-the-new-PrestaShop-default-theme.markdown

 * Convert as efficiently as possible.
 * Present steps identifiable at a glance.
 * Have a speedy buying process.
-* Put the best practises of online shopping at the merchant’s disposal.
+* Put the best practices of online shopping at the merchant’s disposal.
 * Better integrate the necessary modules (payment, delivery, etc.).
 * Be compatible with foreign languages.
 * Be easy to maintain and debug.